What is a rotator cuff injury?

 Do I need physical therapy for a rotator cuff injury?

 Extensive rotator cuff tears may require surgical repair, transfer of alternative tendons or joint replacement.
 However, many people recover from rotator cuff dysfunction with physical therapy exercises that improve the flexibility and strength of the muscles surrounding the shoulder joint.
 Exchange Physical Therapy Group offers a variety of options for rotator cuff injuries.
 Our team of physical therapists in Jersey City and Weehawken utilize a one-on-one approach to diagnosing, treating, and preventing re-injury of your rotator cuff.
 Most importantly, we can help you return to the sports and physical activities that you love.

-If you are suffering from a rotator cuff injury, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
+If you are suffering from a rotator cuff injury, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
 We are open seven days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.